The Best Jewish Food in London

 Jewish Brunch: Because yes, brunch is a food group.
 From the likes of sweet, chocolate babka to crispy halloumi, The Good Egg celebrates cuisine ranging from Tel Aviv’s street food stalls to classic Jewish delis and bagel bakeries using sustainable and ethical produce.
 Bala Baya boasts the innovative weekend brunch menu expected from any former Ottolenghi chef.
 Eran Tibi’s restaurant is a love-letter to Tel Aviv in the form of blackberry pitta french toast and beef short rib & bonfire roast.

-Meanwhile Monty’s Deli in Hoxton recently launched a new brunch menu, featuring dishes like salt beef, latkes and eggs; egg and cheese challah buns; and bagel boards with either smoked salmon, pastrami, avocado or salt beef.
+Meanwhile Monty’s Deli offers a stellar brunch menu, featuring dishes like salt beef, latkes and eggs; egg and cheese challah buns; and bagel boards with either smoked salmon, pastrami, avocado or salt beef.